dana-khaing/KUMA_SocialMedia/README.md

 # Final Year Project

-This repository has been created to store your final year project.
+This repository has been created to store final year project of computer science, the Royal Holloway University of London .

-You may edit it as you like, but please do not remove the default topics or the project members list.
-These need to stay as currently defined in order for your supervisor to be able to find your project.

-#### Protected route

-- Home Page had been put to protected route and have to sign in to view home page
+Social Media website called KUMA is developed for RHUL community, to create connection between students and sharing knowledge and discussing various topic